Drawing of a tree being trimmed with clippers

 Tax Strategy: Tax Loss Harvesting

-It's a fact of investing that markets sometimes go down, and occasionally by a lot.
-It's also generally true that not all investments will perform well at the same time.
-For example, at any given time, small cap stocks may increase in value at the same time large cap socks decrease, or vice versa.
+It’s a fact of investing that markets sometimes decline, and occasionally by a significant amount.
+It's also generally true that not all asset classes or investment styles perform well at the same time.
+For example, small-cap stocks may rise while large-cap stocks decline, or vice versa.

-As we have discussed elsewhere, long-term trends and return probabilities tend to favor those who own a diversified portfolio and who avoid market timing.
-Patient investors who have an appropriate level of risk in their portfolios should be unfazed by the type of market fluctuations described above.
+Long-term trends and return probabilities tend to favor investors who maintain diversified portfolios and avoid market timing.
+Patient investors with an appropriate level of risk and a long term perspective should generally remain unfazed by the types of market fluctuations described above.

-In fact, there can be times where an investor with a long-term horizon actually benefits from them.
-We often point out that market declines provide the opportunity to purchase additional shares at a lower price.
-This is great for regular savers who employ a dollar cost averaging strategy.
+In fact, there are times when investors with a long-term horizon actually benefit from short term volatility.
+We often point out that market declines can create opportunities to purchase additional shares at lower prices, which is particularly advantageous for regular savers who employ a dollar cost averaging strategy.

-For investors with a taxable brokerage account, temporary market declines provide another potential benefit: the opportunity for tax loss harvesting.
-In some cases, this strategy can help to materially reduce an investor’s near-term tax bill.
+For investors with taxable brokerage accounts, temporary market declines may provide an additional benefit: the opportunity to engage in tax loss harvesting.
+When implemented thoughtfully, this strategy can help reduce an investor’s current or future tax liability.

 What is Tax Loss Harvesting